hearter20176/MMM-GlassCalendar/README.md

 ## Timezone handling
 - ICS parsing applies calendar timezones to recurring and floating events, preventing early/late shifts across calendars.
-- Set `timeZone` plus `forceTimeZone: true` on a source to pin floating times (DTSTART without TZ) to that zone.
+- Set `timeZone` plus `forceTimeZone: true` on a source to pin floating times (DTSTART without TZ) and render times in that zone even if the host timezone differs.

 ## Tests
 - Install dependencies: `npm install`